pulumi/docs/content/blog/pulumi-service-improvements_02-2020/index.md

 ![Stacks an organization member has access to](./list-of-accessible-stacks.png)

-And also see what sources are granting that stack access.
+And also see what sources are granting that access.

 ![Sources granting stack permissions](./stack-access-grants.png)